Birmingham Moor Street railway station

-Today's Moor Street station is a combination of the original station, opened in 1909 by the Great Western Railway as a terminus for local trains, and a newer Moor Street station with through platforms, a short distance from the original, which opened in 1987, replacing the original.
-The two were combined into one station in 2002, when the original was reopened and restored, and the newer station rebuilt in matching style.
+Today's Moor Street station is a combination of the original station, opened in 1909 by the Great Western Railway as a terminus for local trains, and a newer Moor Street station with through platforms, a short distance from the original, which opened in 1987.
+The two were combined into one station in 2002, when the original was reopened and restored; the newer station was rebuilt in a matching style.